EzraEdgerton/twitter_search/twitter-network-creator/README.txt

 !!!!If you want to use the older version, you still can use search.py unaltered, that readme is at searchREADME.txt

-After this, your data will be filtered, formatted and stored in the 'formatted_data' folder with a name beginning with 'formatted' and followed by the date range and each by each of the search terms and the type.
+After this, your data will be filtered and stored in the filtered_data folder.

+PART 3 – Format Data (NEW STEP):
+Now it is time to format the data.
+Run allinitialformat.py whose usage is as follows:

+first argument:
+		the filename(excluding the day at the beginning and the .json at the end) of the filtered data you wish to format

+second through fourth (or fifth) from last argument:
+		all of the terms you wish to create the formatted data for

+fourth from last argument is an optional:
+		if it is '-range' then allinitialformat will format the data in the day range as one file.

+		if not included then allinitialformat will create one formatted file for each day in the range provided

+third from last argument:
+		search type, either 'hashtag', 'text' or 'username'

+second from last argument:
+		first day in range

+last argument:
+		last day in range (inclusive)

+e.g.

+if the data is stored in  files like
+	9allMondaysMondaysAreTheWorstBeginningOfTheWeekTwitterDays.json

+and I want to format data for MondaysAreTheWorst and TwitterDays hashtags from the 3rd to the 13th with each day stored in its own file I would run:

+	python allinitialformat.py allMondaysMondaysAreTheWorstBeginningOfTheWeekTwitterDays MondaysAreTheWorst TwitterDays hashtag 3 14

+If I wanted to do that same thing but store the entire range in one formatted file I would run:

+	python allinitialformat.py allMondaysMondaysAreTheWorstBeginningOfTheWeekTwitterDays MondaysAreTheWorst TwitterDays -range hashtag 3 14

+Your data will be stored data in the formatted_data folder

-Part 3 – Create Visualization
+Part 4 – Create Visualization

 	1. Now that you've got the data file(s) formatted properly, you will need to copy 'twitter.html' which is in the 'twitter-network-creator' folder, rename it(without spaces in the name), and open it with a text editor.
 Keep this new file in the 'twitter-network-creator' folder.